Robot's hand and expansions in non-integer bases: Form closure properties

-\end{Theorem} \begin{proof} Consider a grasping configuration of length $J\geq \Jo$.
-The extended phalanxes are the first one and every phalanx between the $\Jo$-th and $J$-th ones.
-Moreover all phalanxes between the $\Jo+1$-th and the last belong to the same line, because their rotation controls are constantly $0$.
-Hence we may construct a circle tangent to the prolongations of these phalanxes and we call the tangent points $C_1$, $C_{\Jo}$ and $C_{\Jo+1}$.
-We need to establish necessary and sufficient conditions on $\rho$ to have $C_1$, $C_{\Jo}$ and $C_{\Jo+1}$ respectively belonging to the first, to the $\Jo$-th and to any subsequent phalanx.
-Remark that the $\Jo$-th phalanx shares both its endpoints with other phalanxes, hence the prolongations we are considering only refer to the first and to the last phalanxes: by construction $C_{\Jo}$ is always tangent to the $\Jo$-th phalanx.
-In particular we have that the distance between $C_{\Jo}$ and the $\Jo$-th junction is lower than the length of the $\Jo$-th phalanx:
+It is left to show that (\ref{claim}) holds if and only if $\mathbf c_1$, $\mathbf c_{\Jo}$ and $\mathbf c_{\Jo+1}$ respectively belong to the first, to the $\Jo$-th and to any subsequent phalanx.
+Remark that the $\Jo$-th phalanx shares both its endpoints with other phalanxes, hence the prolongations we are considering only refer to the first and to the last phalanxes: by construction $\mathbf c_{\Jo}$ is always tangent to the $\Jo$-th phalanx.
+In particular we have that the distance between $\mathbf c_{\Jo}$ and the $\Jo$-th junction is lower than the length of the $\Jo$-th phalanx:

-Now, $C_1$ belongs to the first phalanx if and only if
+Now, $\mathbf c_1$ belongs to the first phalanx if and only if

 where $x_1$ is the position of the first junction and $\frac{1}{\rho}$ is the length of the first phalanx.
-Similarly $C_{\Jo+1}$ belongs to a phalanx if and only if
+Similarly $\mathbf c_{\Jo+1}$ belongs to a phalanx if and only if

 indeed the right-hand side of the above inequality is the upper bound of the length of a finite sequence of adjacent phalanxes.
 A classical result in plane geometry states that if we consider two consecutive edges of a polygon admitting an inscribed circle, then the distances between the related tangent points and the common vertex are equal (see Figure \ref{plane}).